 Chemical sunscreen has an abundance of ingredients that need to be absorbed into the skin to protect it from the sun's intense rays.
 Some of these ingredients, like oxybenzone, avobenzone, and homosalate, are suspected endocrine disruptors, can be potent skin and eye irritants, and can be detected on the skin and in the body's bloodstream weeks after use.
 These chemicals also contribute to the bleaching of coral reefs.
 Oxybenzone is banned in Australia and Hawaii for this reason 🐠.

 Mineral sunscreen, also called physical sunscreen, works by resting on the skin's surface and reflecting the sun's rays.
 Because it's not being absorbed into the skin, it tends to be less irritating and a better fit for all skin types than chemical sunscreen.
 The active hard-working ingredients in mineral sunscreens are titanium dioxide and zinc oxide.
 Together, these ingredients create a shield to protect from both UVA and UVB (broad spectrum) rays (we'll break those down in a sec.)
-Because mineral sunscreens are thicker than chemical sunscreens, they can leave behind a white cast on the skin, but The Green Kiss girls are pretty obsessive about finding a solution for this.
+Because mineral sunscreens contain zinc they can leave behind a white cast on the skin, but The Green Kiss girls are pretty obsessive about finding a solution for this.
 Every sunscreen sold at The Green Kiss is a natural, broad-spectrum UVA & UVB, mineral sunscreen with non-nano zinc oxide.
 They are effective biodegradable sunscreens that physically block the sun's rays while nourishing and moisturizing your skin.

 UVA, UVB, UV-huh?